okx/okexchain-docs/building-modules/wasm-module/bytecraft.md

 ## Project Structure

-The `wasmknife new` command generates a project that contains a template smart contract, which is named after the specified app name, `my-wasm-dapp`.
+The `bytecraft new` command generates a project that contains a template smart contract, which is named after the specified app name, `my-wasm-dapp`.
 Other supporting files are generated to provide further functionality.
 You may view the project structure below.

 ```
 .